 Guidance Document Presenting a Framework for Discipline-specific Research Data Management

 Research organisations and funders increasingly ask researchers to create Data Management Plans for their work and proposals.
 A lack of standardisation means that these can be time-consuming to create and difficult to compare and evaluate.
-Science Europe presents a framework for the creation of domain-specific protocols that can be used as standardised templates, reducing the administrative burden on both researchers, research organisations, and funders.
+Science Europe presents a framework for the creation of domain-specific protocols that can be used as standardised templates, reducing the administrative burden on both researchers, research organisations, and funders.Download resource

-Developed by experts from Science Europe Member Organisations, this guide aims to align research data management (RDM) requirements across various research organisations.
-Science Europe will work to promote these requirements in order to ensure they are accepted by as many stakeholders as possible.
+Developed by experts from Science Europe Member Organisations, this guide aims to align research data management (RDM) requirements across research organisations.
+Originally released in 2019, it was updated in January 2021 to include guidance to support the evaluation of data management plans (DMPs).